bsdpot/potluck/loki/README.md

 The VAULTTOKEN parameter is the issued token from the ```vault``` server.

-The SFTPUSER and SFTPPASS parameters are to create a user with SSH private keys, where you will need to export the private key to the host systems for follower nodes.
+The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
+You need to copy in the id_rsa from there to the host of this image.

 # Explanation